 Your fuel bill (typically your gas or oil) can also vary dramatically throughout the year— but for now, we’ll estimate it to be about ninety dollars a month as well.

 And if you have to pay for water, that bill might be around thirty dollars a month.

-If there’s a fire, a bad leak or a burglary, rental insurance can cover the cost of your belongings, and it can be as little as $15 a month.
+If there’s a fire, a bad leak, or a burglary, rental insurance can cover the cost of your belongings, and it can be as little as fifteen dollars a month.

 Keep in mind, these are all general estimates— your local utility or insurance companies are usually the most accurate source for this information if you want to figure it out yourself.

 And, these are just a few of the basic monthly costs you might encounter with a rental.

 And again, depending on the lease agreement, you could even be responsible for additional things—like home repairs.

-So, we want to take this and subtract it from the original budget of one thousand, which leaves $775 for rent, which may or may not be enough.
+So, we want to take this and subtract it from the original budget of one thousand, which leaves seven hundred seventy-five dollars for rent, which may or may not be enough.
 If it’s too low, one possibility would be splitting your housing expenses with roommates, leaving you more to spend on rent.
 So, you can see there are a variety of expenses you may want to think about in addition to the rent.

-Including the cost of just getting a new place which we’ll cover in another video.
+Including the costs of just getting a new place which we’ll cover in another video.